 We flew to Lanzarote with Thomas Cook Airlines from Birmingham International, which is 1 hour away by train from Euston station.
 The flight was smooth and comfortable, and I was particularly impressed by the quality of the in-flight meals created by Chef James Martin (an adult meal on medium haul flights costs £9).

-In Lanzarote we stayed at Sentido Aequora Apartments, a resort with large private apartments and all inclusive food, just a few minutes from the sandy beach of Playa de los Pocillos (Puerto del Carmen).
+In Lanzarote we stayed at Hotel Aequora Lanzarote Suites, a resort with large private apartments and all inclusive food, just a few minutes from the sandy beach of Playa de los Pocillos (Puerto del Carmen).

 The weather didn’t always play along and we had a few isolated showers and some strong winds, enough to cancel our plans of scuba diving.
 Lanzarote has a subtropical climate with warm temperatures, low rainfall and endless sunshine throughout the year so I guess we were just really unlucky.
 I didn’t mind not spending time by the pool though, as we had plenty of things to do and see.
 And when the sun did come out, it was absolutely glorious!